-A drivers duty of due care to their passengers and others on the road is the obligation they have to act in a way that one could reasonably be expect a person to behave in a given circumstance.
+With regard to car and truck accidents, the concept of due care refers to the duty or obligation that semi-truck drivers and trucking companies have to their passengers and others on the road is the obligation they have to act in a way that one could reasonably be expect a person to behave in a given circumstance.

 This standard is used to determine if actions taken by a driver could be considered as negligent but are all drivers held to this same standard?

 Truck drivers have the same responsibility to drive and behave with due care as all other drivers on the road, but truck drivers are held to a higher duty of care specifically in cases of extreme weather.